Mysterious Skin

 21yo Dylan is a day laborer and a farm hand who works hard to support his family and be a father figure to his younger brother.
 Dylan is trying to keep on an appearance of stability but there’s something missing in his life.
 When he gets a temporary job on a communal queer ranch he feels that for the first time he belongs.
 He finds friends and falls in love.
 Sky (trans actress Eve Lindley) is a rodeo performer and the partner of the macho ranch owner Pepe.
 The two are happy to share their bodies with Dylan, but maybe it won’t be enough.

 Charlie Plummer shines as the lead with a very natural, quiet and confident performance.
 Cinematographer Katelin Arizmendi re-imagines the coming-of-age movie against the stunning backdrop of New Mexico.
-Director Luke Gilford’s debut film is a hallelujah to the ultimate queer American dream showcasing the real-life International Gay Rodeo Association.
+Director Luke Gilford’s debut film is a hallelujah song to the ultimate queer American dream showcasing the real-life International Gay Rodeo Association.

 Jennifer’s Body